bishwasbhatt2/DailyGainz/user_stories.md

 9- Workout Completion Rewards
 As a motivated user, I want to earn badges or points for completing workout challenges so that I can feel a sense of accomplishment and continue using the app regularly.
-Status: ❌ Not Implemented.
-We need to add a gamification feature that rewards users for completing workouts.
+Status: ✅ Implemented.
+We need to add a point system

 10- Bookmark Favorite Activities
 As a user, I want to be able to save activities so that I can easily return to my favorite activities.